Humio can run as distributed system in a cluster.

 The Storage Rules are used to configure data replication.

-A cluster node is identified in the cluster by it’s UUID.
-The UUID is
+A cluster node is identified in the cluster by it’s UUID (Universally unique

 $HUMIO_DATA_DIR/cluster_membership.uuid.
 When moving/replacing a node you